Skills to Enhance Peer Support (STEPS)

 - The rules to engage in conversations with a peer in distress and to become a more engaged upstander.

-- The opportunity to reflect upon and develop attitudes, knowledge and skills that relate to citizenship development and practices.
+- An opportunity to reflect upon and develop attitudes, knowledge and skills that relate to citizenship development and practices.

-For further information about STEPS please contact Krista Kermer – Student Retention Programs Coordinator at email@example.com
+For further information about STEPS please contact Krista Kermer - Student Retention Programs Coordinator - email@example.com